Particular/docs.particular.net/nservicebus/concept-overview.md

  * [Command](/nservicebus/messaging/messages-events-commands.md): Used to request that an action should be taken.
  * [Event](/nservicebus/messaging/messages-events-commands.md): Used to communicate that some action has taken place.

-Message type can be set either using marker interfaces `ICommand` and `IEvent` or via [conventions](/nservicebus/messaging/unobtrusive-mode.md) (so called *unobtrusive mode*).
+Message types can be set either using marker interfaces `ICommand` and `IEvent` or via [conventions](/nservicebus/messaging/unobtrusive-mode.md) (so called *unobtrusive mode*).

 ### Body

 The payload of the message is also called body.
 It travels between the endpoints in a serialized form (either textual or binary).
-Body of a message is not being tempered with by NServiceBus in any way.

 ### [Headers](/nservicebus/messaging/headers.md)